zama-ai/concrete-core/concrete-core/docs/general_concepts/memory_management.md

-# Ciphertext Entities
+# Memory management

-`concrete-core` has several types of ciphertexts like LWE, GLWE, GGSW just to name a few.
-These ciphertexts are called entities in the `concrete-core` API (there are other types of entities, like keys for example, but here we focus on ciphertexts).
+In `concrete-core` the entities all have an underlying container type that holds the corresponding data.
+There are two types on entities with respect to memory management of this container:
+- Entities that own their memory
+- Entities that do not, which are called `Views` (that can then be mutable or constant)

-Entities all have an underlying container type that holds the data of the ciphertext.
-These containers may or may not own the data, we will explain why in the next sections and you can choose what suits your use case best, though 99%+ of the time you probably can just use [entities owning their memory](#entities-owning-their-memory) and will be fine with that choice.
+This page explains why such a choice is exposed to the user, so you can choose what suits your use case best.
+It is expected that 99%+ of the time you probably can just use [entities owning their memory](#entities-owning-their-memory) and will be fine with that choice.

 ## Entities owning their memory

+Currently, all ciphertext and key traits provide implementations that own their memory.
+`Concrete-core` relies on automatic memory management for all those implementations, including the ones that "live" on another hardware than CPU.
+This is done via implementations of the `Drop` trait.
+You can check the [`CudaVec`](concrete-core/src/backends/cuda/private/vec.rs) structure in the Cuda backend private sources for an example.

-For LWE ciphertext entities, example of such owning entities are `LweCiphertext32` and `LweCiphertext64`.
-At the time of writing the underlying implementations use a `Vec` holding `u32`s and `u64`s respectively.
-You should not rely on the ciphertext using a `Vec` in your usage of concrete-core, this is just to illustrate the fact that `LweCiphertext32` and `LweCiphertext64` have containers that own their memory.
+For ciphertext entities, examples of such owning entities are `LweCiphertext32` and `LweCiphertext64`.
+At the time of writing the underlying implementations use a `Vec` holding `u32`s and `u64`s respectively, but that `Vec` itself is not accessible from the public API.

-Some engines return freshly allocated ciphertexts like `LweCiphertextEncryptionEngine` whose entry point is `encrypt_lwe_ciphertext` (or `encrypt_lwe_ciphertext_unchecked` in its unchecked form).
+`Concrete-core` exposes many engines to create entities owning their memory: for example key generation engines, or encryption engines that return freshly allocated ciphertexts, like `LweCiphertextEncryptionEngine` whose entry point is `encrypt_lwe_ciphertext` (or `encrypt_lwe_ciphertext_unchecked` in its unchecked form).

-On the other hand some engines require to have an already allocated ciphertext entity, like `LweCiphertextDiscardingEncryptionEngine` whose entry point is `discard_encrypt_lwe_ciphertext`.
-In that case you can use one of the `LweCiphertextCreationEngine` variants available in the default backend for example (entry point `create_lwe_ciphertext_from`) providing a properly sized `Vec` (which will be consumed) to create an owning `LweCiphertext32` or `LweCiphertext64`.
-This entity can then be used in the `discard_encrypt_lwe_ciphertext` call.

 ## Entities borrowing their memory

 {% hint style="warning" %}
 We would advise against using the view API if you don't need it.
 The reason being that the original goal was to provide functionality required by the `concrete-compiler`.
 This means that the view API is currently not as extensively supported in existing engines as the historical owned memory API.
 {% endhint %}

+Some engines require to have an already allocated ciphertext entity, like `LweCiphertextDiscardingEncryptionEngine` whose entry point is `discard_encrypt_lwe_ciphertext`.
+In that case you can use one of the `LweCiphertextCreationEngine` variants available in the default backend for example (entry point `create_lwe_ciphertext_from`) providing a properly sized `Vec` (which will be consumed) to create an owning `LweCiphertext32` or `LweCiphertext64`.
+This entity can then be used in the `discard_encrypt_lwe_ciphertext` call.

 There are cases where you may want to allocate memory ahead of time or manage memory allocation in a manual way and give pieces of that memory to certain ciphertext entities.